mandiant/capa/doc/usage.md

 `capa -t communication` runs rules with the namespace `communication`.

 ### only analyze selected functions
-Use the `--functions` option to extract capabilities from only a selected set of functions.
+Use the `--restrict-to-functions` option to extract capabilities from only a selected set of functions.
-For example, `capa sample.exe --functions 0x4019C0,0x401CD0` will only extract the capabilities in the functions found at addresses 0x401CD0 and 0x4019C0.
+For example, `capa sample.exe --restrict-to-functions 0x4019C0,0x401CD0` will only extract the capabilities in the functions found at addresses 0x401CD0 and 0x4019C0.

 ### only analyze selected processes